17 Feb No Hoof, No Horse!

 A number of nutrients have been identified as playing a significant role in hoof health and they are examined here:

-Biotin is a water soluble B-Group vitamin that is widely used in the horse industry by trainers, veterinarians and farriers.
+Biotin is a water-soluble B-Group vitamin that is synthesised in the horse by hindgut fermentation.
+Supplemental biotin is widely used in the horse industry by owners, trainers, veterinarians and farriers.
 A biotin deficiency will usually appear in a dull, lacklustre coat and cracked, brittle hooves.
 Interestingly, there has been no published occurrence of biotin deficiency in the horse to date.
 Despite this, there is a substantial body of research demonstrating that supplementation with 20mg of biotin per day will result in significant improvements to problematic hoof conditions.
 It can take six to twelve months for positive results to manifest in weak, misshapen and crumbling hoof horn.
+Remember to balance the horse’s diet first and if additional help is needed, add biotin.

 Methionine is an essential sulphur bearing amino acid that is required to be provided in a horse’s diet as they are not able to produce it themselves.
 Methionine plays an important role in hoof structure building blocks, particularly of keratin and cell envelope proteins that create cornified hoof wall.
 Methionine is considered the second most limiting amino acid in the equine diet and a deficiency can negatively impact hoof quality.
 Methionine works synergistically with biotin to increase the effectiveness of both nutrients.